 Diagnostic

 Diagnostic analytics takes things a step further by helping establish why something has happened.
-In other words, it assesses the cause-and-effect relationship between variables to discover connections between data and establish patterns that may have not been noticed before.
+In other words, it assesses the cause-and-effect relationship between variables to discover connections between data and establish patterns that may not have been noticed before.

 Hence, diagnostic supply chain analytics can answer the following questions: